 - 1-2 cups vegetable stock (or water)

-- Place the sausages in a bowl with turmeric, 1 tsp paprika, cinnamon, ground black pepper, 1 tbsp ginger garlic paste and the vinegar.
+- Place the sausages in a bowl with turmeric, 1 teaspoon paprika, cinnamon, ground black pepper, 1 tablespoon ginger garlic paste and the vinegar.
 Mix well to coat the sausage pieces with the spices.
 Set aside for at least 30 minutes or overnight in the refrigerator.

 - Heat oil in a skillet or wok and add the potatoes to it.
 Stir-fry the potatoes over medium-high heat until they are a light golden-brown.
 Add the onions, remaining ginger-garlic paste and cilantro along with the remaining paprika and a little salt and stir-fry until the onions begin to turn golden-brown.

 - Add the tomatoes and cook until they turn pulpy.
 Now add the marinated sausages, stir to mix, and then add in a cup of vegetable stock or water.